 When I was young I thought busy people were more important than everyone else.
 Otherwise, why would they be so busy?
 I had busy parents and busy bosses, and I assumed they must always have important things to do.
 It seemed an easy way to see who mattered and who didn’t.
 The busy must matter more, and the lazy mattered less.

+This is the cult of busy.
+That simply by always seeming to have something to do, we all assume a person is important or successful.
 It explains the behavior of many people at work.
-By appearing busy, people bother them less, and simultaneously believe they’re doing well at their job.
+By appearing busy, others bother them less, and simultaneously believe they’re doing well at their job.
 It’s quite a trick.

 I now believe the opposite to be true.
 Or the near opposite.
 Here’s why:

 - Time is the singular measure of life.
 It’s one of the few things you can not get more of.
-Knowing how to spend it well is possibly the most important skill you can have.
+Knowing how to use it well is possibly the most important skill you can have.

-- The person who gets a job done in one hour will seem less busy than the guy who can only do it in five.
+- The person who gets a job done in one hour will seem less busy than the one who can only do it in five.
 How busy a person seems is not necessarily indicative of the quality of their results.
 Someone who is better at something might very well seem less busy, because they are more effective.
 Results matter more than the time spent to achieve them.